QuanHNguyen232/MonteCosmoLocalization/README.md

 * `/cozmo-images-kidnap/`: images for kidnap problem (collected data that is updated for each run)
 * `/cozmo-imgs-data1/`: data for remote work
 * `/cozmo_sdk_examples_1.4.10/`: [SDK Examples code](http://cozmosdk.anki.com/docs/downloads.html) for Cozmo bot.
+* `/model/`: dir for training neural network model
+   * `/data/`: dataset of 1440 gray-scaled imgs collected in Glat112 and Glat207 (72 imgs/360 degrees).
 * `cozmo_MCL.py`: New MCL implementation, based on previous group's work
 * `img_processing.py`: functiona to get imgs, process imgs, save imgs
 * `pic_collection.py`: functions to collect pictures for pano, taking a single image for MCL.